Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_ratings_reviews.md

 1. Navigate to *Product Foundry > Product*.
 2. Open the product details.
 3. Select **Ratings & Reviews**.
 The page displays:
-   * The filters section on the left side:
+   * The Filter by section:
-       * Rating - allow to filter per rating
+       * Rating - filter per rating
-       * Status - allow to filter per review status
+       * Status - filter per review status
-       * Marketplace - allow to filter per Marketplace name where the prodiuct is published
+       * Marketplaces - filter per Marketplace name where the product is published
    * The Average Rating and the number of Total Ratings
-   * The review list paginated table displaying:
+   * The review list (paginated table) displaying:
        * review title - title given by the reviewer
-       * Status - one of the review status (Pending / Declined / Approved)
+       * Status - Pending, Declined, Approved
-       * Rating - the number of star given by the reviewer
+       * Rating - the number of stars given by the reviewer
-       * Reviewer - the name and email address (obscured by default) of the reviewer
+       * Reviewer Email - the name and email address (obscured by default) of the reviewer
-       * Marketplace - name of the Marketplace where the review was submitted from.
+       * Marketplace - name of the Marketplace where the review was submitted.

-When filtering per Rating and/or per Status and/or per Marketplace, the **Average Rating**, the number of **Total Ratings** and the **review list** are updated accordingly.
+When filtering per Rating and/or per Status and/or per Marketplaces, the **Average Rating**, the number of **Total Ratings** and the **review list** are updated accordingly.

 ## View the Ratings and Review details